ULNA ANATOMY

 • Curves dorsalwards and lateralwards, transitioning from prismoid at proximal end to more rounded distally

-• Provides strength and support while maintaining flexibility for forearm movements
+• Provides strength and support while maintaining flexibility for your forearm movements

 Supinator Crest